-Gena Wirth, RLA, is Design Principal at SCAPE.
-She works with cities, community advocates, and landowners to reveal the ecological and cultural potential of public landscapes.
+Gena Wirth, RLA, is Design Principal and Partner at SCAPE.
+She works with cities, community advocates and landowners to reveal the immense ecological and cultural potential of public landscapes.

-Gena is an advocate for ecological systems design with the non-profit group the Dredge Research Collaborative and has taught design studios at Columbia University, Syracuse University and Rutgers University.
-She holds a Master’s in Landscape Architecture and Master of Urban Planning with Distinction from Harvard University and a Bachelor’s in Horticulture from the University of Delaware.
+Gena is also a tenacious advocate for ecological systems design across the design fields—both as a member of the Dredge Research Collaborative, a non-profit group, and through past teaching positions at Harvard, Columbia, Syracuse and Rutgers.
+She also serves on SCAPE’s Diversity, Equity and Inclusion Committee (DEIC), helping advance the firm’s commitments to social and racial justice within our work and throughout the field.
+She holds a Master’s in Landscape Architecture and Master of Urban Planning with Distinction from the Graduate School of Design (GSD) at Harvard University and a Bachelor’s in Horticulture from the University of Delaware.

 Registered Landscape Architect (RLA): New York